 - 2021 - 6 February & 16 October

 Branches may apply (use form X1-05) to hold the examination locally on one of the above dates; there is no minimum number of candidates.
 Two invigilators are required to supervise the examination.

-Detailed guidance on setting up and conducting the Unit 1 exam are given in the procedures document, which also contains the form that must been completed after the examination has taken place.
+Detailed guidance on setting up and conducting the Unit 1 exam are given in the procedures document along with how to submit the completed Answer Script(s) (see: Submission of Answer Scripts X1-14) which must been completed after the examination has taken place.
 For candidates whose first language is not English, arrangements may be made to have the question-paper and answer-script translated (see: Guidelines for Translation X1-09): a request for translation must be submitted at least nine weeks before the date of the examination.